ClementNerma/Rave/docs/books/hybrid.md

 Let's now practice this concepts with a little exercice.
 We want to represent a RPG map with a class.
 Each cell has a number referring to an empty cell (0), a rock (1) or a trap (2).
 The map is given at its creation as a double list of integers.
 The map is a rectangle and has a fixed width and heigh deducted from the double list.

 We can move on this map a player, starting from a location given at the map's creation.
 The player can move up, down, left and right.
-It can't go on rock cells, and going to a trap will display a message "You've been trapped!" befre making the player unable to move.
+It can't go on rock cells, and going to a trap will display a message 'You've been trapped!' befre making the player unable to move.

 We have to represent it with a single class, with only private attributes or public read-only ones.
 At anytime, we should be able to access the player's current position, to get any cell's value, or to check if the player have been trapped already.
 The top-left position is (0, 0).